Paterson from 1822: large-scale land grants

-The penal settlement at Newcastle severely restricted the use of the Paterson area by Europeans.
+The penal settlement at Newcastle restricted the use of the Paterson area by Europeans.
 From 1804 convicts could be sent to Newcastle if they re-offended in the Colony, and until 1822 Newcastle was a closed port.
-Ships required permission to enter the harbour and widespread settlement was banned to deprive convicts of food, shelter and support in the countryside if they ran away from Newcastle.
+Ships required permission to enter the harbour and widespread settlement was banned to deprive convicts of food, shelter and support in the countryside if they ran away.

 One convict for every 100 acres granted

-The Hunter Valley was opened for settlement at the same time the decision was taken to allocate most convicts to settlers.
-This followed a Commission of Inquiry during the last years of Lachlan Macquarie's governorship which found that most convicts in New South Wales were working for the government at a substantial cost to the public purse.
+When the Hunter Valley was opened for settlement the majority of convicts were to be allocated to settlers.
+This followed a recent Commission of Inquiry which found that most convicts in New South Wales were working for the government at a substantial cost to the public purse.
 When Governor Brisbane took office at the end of 1821 he required settlers to support one convict off the government stores for every 100 acres of land granted.

 Brisbane also allowed settlers to purchase livestock from the government herds at a nominal price, and so these regulations were described by some as "one cow for every 100 acres and one convict for every cow".
 Due to Brisbane's policy, the Hunter Valley was opened up and worked with labour supplied almost entirely by convicts in the 1820s and 1830s.